abhiram25/LS_120_notes/Lesson1_notes/classes_and_objects_part2.md

 puts ClassRoom.total_number_of_students
 # => 0

-Abhi = ClassRoom.new
+abhi = ClassRoom.new

 puts ClassRoom.total_number_of_students
 # => 1

-Jason = ClassRoom.new
+aason = ClassRoom.new

 puts ClassRoom.total_number_of_students
 # => 2